-NARNING: Load Capacity of lifter varies, depending on pad frame configuration.
+WARNING: Load capacity of lifter can vary, depending on pad frame configuration.

 Make sure the pad frame has been assembled in the configuration that will provide optimal support of the load while lifting (see ASSEMBLY: To Change the Pad Frame Configuration).
-The pad frame configuration selected must be appropriate both for the weight and for the dimensions of the load to be lifted.
+The pad frame configuration selected must be appropriate, both for the weight and for the dimensions of the load in question.